mohamedFaris47/running_OWASP_Juice_shop_with_Docker/README.md

 * Deploy method:
     * Terraform is used to provision the required aws resources.
-    * The resources required is:
+    * The resources required are:
-        1. a security group to allow network traffic to the website on port 80.
+        1. Security group to allow network traffic to the website on port 80.
         2. `t2.micro` instance to host the website.

     * Terraform is used to configure the instance to run OWASP Juice shop using the offical Docker container provided in the OWASP Juice shop github repo.